 The hose is now under pressure, isn’t it?
 There is a force being applied even though there is no flow.

 Could that pressure be measured?

 In the water hose example, a pressure gauge calculates the force so you know the strength of the water current if allowed to flow.
-The gauge is comparing the pressure inside the hose with the atmosphere outside and telling you the difference in psi.
+The gauge compares the pressure inside the hose with the atmosphere outside and tells you the difference in psi.

 Likewise, electrical potential is the amount of force in a circuit available to push the electrical current if allowed to flow.
 Like the water gauge, your multimeter is a comparative device.
 It compares the difference in electrical potential between two points and then expresses that difference in volts.